richard-scryber/scryber.core/docs/mvc_controller_full.rst

 =======================

 It's good but rather uninspiring.
 With scryber we can use css styles, just as we would in html.

-Here we are
+Here we are:

-* Adding a stylesheet link to the google 'Fraunces' font (watch that &display=swap link - it's not xhtml)
+* Adding a stylesheet link to the google 'Fraunces' font with the @font-face at-rule (watch that &display=swap link - it's not xhtml)
-* Adding some document styles for the body
+* Adding some document styles for the body with fall-back fonts.
 * A complex style for a page header, with a colour and single background image, that will be repeated across any page.
 * And a page footer table with full width and associated style on the inner cells, that will again be repeated.